Technician Economy

 Technicians make modern industry operational.

-The Technician Economy Institute exists to change that — making technician capacity visible, measurable, and actionable as a regional and national economic priority.
+The Technician Economy Foundry exists to change that, making technician capacity visible, measurable, and actionable as a regional and national economic priority.

 the central problem